 Nesting clips in Premiere Pro allows you to use an entire sequence as a clip.
 When used correctly, nesting clips is a great way to save time and cut down on complexity in your video editing.

 Nesting is also useful if you’ve created a series of videos that need to be combined for final delivery.
-For instance, say you’re working on a project that consists of 3 unique videos.
-The client may want you to deliver each stand-alone video, as well as one ‘master video’ that plays each back-to-back.
+For instance, say you’re working on a project that consists of three unique videos.
+The client may want you to deliver each stand-alone video, as well as one “master video” that plays each back to back.
 Nesting sequences in Premiere Pro into a master sequence would be very handy for this!

-In this example I have three sequences in Premiere Pro: Ready for Work, Office and After Work.
+In this example, I have three sequences in Premiere Pro.
+They are:

-I select the Ready for Work sequence and drop it onto the ‘new item’ icon.
+I select the Ready for Work sequence and drop it onto the New Item icon (highlighted below).
 This creates a new sequence that matches my setting of the first sequence.
-I rename this duplicate sequence “Master”.
+I rename this duplicate sequence Master.

-Now we’ll drag the the other 2 sequences into the Master sequence.
-As these sequences are now nested they too will appear as ‘clips’ in the Master sequence:
+Now we’ll drag the the other two sequences into the Master sequence.
+As these sequences are now nested, they too will appear as clips in the Master sequence.

 Nesting Clips Already in a Sequence